 This tall bronze sculpture standing behind the HSBC building is bound to make you question what this could be.
 Honestly, I would have never guessed this is an artist’s interpretation of a grain of rice.
 Could you have guessed?

 This is a sculpture based on Xylophone – it is set to the tune of China’s national anthem.
-It is also a public furniture where you can sit and admire the tall skyscrapers on one side and ocean on the other.
+It is also a piece of public furniture where you can sit and admire the tall skyscrapers on one side and the ocean on the other.

 Scent of Spring

 This artist tried to tell us that we must sustain the environment for the butterflies.
 This reminded me of the Art Trail at Changi Airport.

 Walking around, I came across these long sitting benches, bifurcated by cardboard-style caricatures.

 Lastly, I walked on Hollywood Road with its Man Mo Temple, its street markets, and its happening cafes and I came across some interesting artworks on the street:

 Cafes and restaurants on the streets connecting Hollywood Road to the upper or lower streets announced themselves with loud murals.
 There was art standing on the street as statues.
 T

 All these works of art keep you engaged as you walk down the busy street.